 Rebecca holds a wealth of personal and professional experience in the world of expeditions, mountaineering and climbing.
 She holds the highest of Mountain Training qualifications: Winter Mountaineering and Climbing Instructor, Mountaineering and Climbing Instructor, International Mountain Leader, Rock Climbing Instructor, Mountain Leader and Winter Mountain Leader.

 Rebecca is not only passionate about exploring new parts of the world, but holds a PhD in Glaciology, and has an excellent knowledge about our mountainous environments to match.

 Climbing and mountaineering has taken her to all 7 continents and adventures have included making first ascents in South Georgia, Antarctica, travelling home from Nepal overland and solo cycling through Zimbabwe.
 Rebecca is keen to share her passion and knowledge of travel and adventure both in this country and further afield and she’s regularly planning the next trip away, as well as event speaking and advising others through her Expedition Planning and Leadership workshops.

-Cat has worked in the outdoors for 15 years, on the sea, rivers and mountains of the UK and across the globe.
-She loves sharing her passion for new places with other people and has led numerous overseas expeditions to the various ranges of East Africa, the Andes and the Himalaya.
-Personal endeavours include a first ascent of a 6000m peak in Nepal, an exploratory research expedition on the antarctic peninsula, a pioneering 200km trek through the Indian Jungle and hitchhiking around New Zealand with an orange kayak called Y Ddraig (the Dragon).
+Cat has worked in the outdoors for 18 years, on the sea, rivers and mountains of the UK and across the globe.
+She loves sharing her passion for new places with other people and has led numerous overseas expeditions to the various ranges of East Africa, the Andes and the Himalayas.
+Personal endeavours include the first ascent of a 6000m peak in Nepal, an exploratory research expedition on the antarctic peninsula, a pioneering 200km trek through the Indian Jungle, and hitchhiking around New Zealand with an orange kayak called Y Ddraig (the Dragon).

-She is an avid ski tourer and lover of all things Alpine, dividing her time between summers in the UK and winters in the French Alps.
+Cat is an avid ski tourer and lover of all things Alpine, dividing her time between summers in the UK and winters in the French Alps or Scotland.
 In the UK she primarily works as a Mountain Leader with adult and youth groups.
 Cat is also a Wilderness Emergency Medical Technician, Winter Mountain Leader, Rock Climbing Instructor and a Level 3 Canoe and Kayak coach.
-Cat is currently working towards her Winter Mountain Leader and International Mountain Leader qualifications.